dosshubha/dosshubha.github.io/index.md

 ## Research areas

 I work at the interface of computational chemistry, quantum mechanics and machine learning to design catalysts and materials for energy and sustainability.
+Please take a look at my research page to know more about the specific projects.

 ## Selected publications